 When people don’t receive the HPV vaccine, they remain vulnerable to infection and HPV-related cancers that could have otherwise been avoided.

-I can’t help but wonder how things might have been different for me if the vaccine was available during my youth.
+I can’t help but wonder how things might have been different for me if the vaccine was available sooner.

-But that’s also why I made sure my girls received all of their required doses.
+But that’s also why I made sure my girls received all of their required doses and encourage everyone who is able, to do the same.

 I know how it feels to be diagnosed with and treated for cancer-related to HPV — one that’s now far more preventable than it used to be.